Geutzzu/FurnitureStoresExtraction/README.md

 ![img_2.png](ForReadme/img_22.png)

 This holds true for most of the websites present in the dataset.
-Seeing that the information I am looking for (the product name) is present most of the time in these places I have decided to scrape from each link just that:
+Seeing that the information I am looking for (the product name) is present most of the time in these places, I have decided to scrape from each link just that:
 URL last path, title and h1 tag.

 If I can get even just a handful of correctly annotated examples